Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 This page is discussed on the largescale electromagnetic particle simulation (J. Comp.
-Physics, Tanaka, 1993), which had a striking result of magnetic reconnection in earth and astrophysical spaces (Phys.
+Physics, Tanaka, 1993), which had a striking result of magnetic reconnection in earth and astrophysical physical spaces (Phys.
 Plasmas, Tanaka, 1995, 1996).
 This was connected to heavy ions in collisionless parallel shocks (J.Geophys.Res., Shimazu, 1996)